tomasfabian/Joker/Joker.Kafka/Wiki.md

 # KSqlDbRestApiClient
 ### ExecuteStatementAsync (v0.8.0)
-*ExecuteStatementAsync* - The /ksql resource runs a sequence of SQL statements.
+[Execute a statement](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-rest-api/ksql-endpoint/) - The /ksql resource runs a sequence of SQL statements.
 All statements, except those starting with SELECT, can be run on this endpoint.
 To run SELECT statements use the /query endpoint.

 ```C#
 using Kafka.DotNet.ksqlDB.KSql.RestApi;